-- It blocks malicious URLs and requests to your site.
+- Blocks malicious URLs and requests

-- It blocks ALL automated spambot comments.
+- Blocks ALL automated spambot comments.

 - Easy to use kill switch to temporarily turn off all Firewall Features without disabling the plugin or even logging into WordPress.

-Plugin Admin Access Protection
+Super Admin Security Protection

 Audit Trail Activity Monitor

 With the Audit Trail you can review all major actions that have taken place on your WordPress site, by all users.

 Blocks all web requests to the site that violate the firewall security rules! more info

 Provides effective security against Brute Force Hacking and email based Two-Factor Authenticated login. more info

 Comment SPAM (Full replacement and upgrade from Akismet)